microsoft/debug-adapter-protocol/specification.md

   levels?: number;

   /**
-   * Specifies details on how to format the stack frames.
+   * Specifies details on how to format the returned `StackFrame.name`.
+The
+   * debug adapter may format requested details in any way that would make sense
+   * to the developer.
    * The attribute is only honored by a debug adapter if the corresponding
    * capability `supportsValueFormattingOptions` is true.
    */